rahulraopune/Snowden2.0/Argument Mining/README.md

 **Project Installation :**

-Once you install the required libraries using pip, you need to run the python file `run_final.py` using the python command `python run_final.py`. `output.json` file will be generated. `output.json` file is of the form :
+Once you install the required libraries using pip, you need to run the python file run_final.py using the python command

+    python run_final.py

+   `output.json` file will be generated. `output.json` file is of the form :
     `{
         "<text_id_1>": "<label>",
         "<text_id_2>": "<label>",